-The Student Intervention Team (SIT) is a general education problem-solving team made up of a variety of school personnel.
+The Student Intervention Team (SIT) is a collaborative, general education solution-generating team made up of a variety of school perspectives.
 The purpose of the SIT is to

-- Coming Soon!
-SIT Handbook
+- K-8 SIT Handbook

-- Behavior Intervention Flowchart
+- K-8 Academic Intervention Flowchart

-- Academic Intervention Flowchart
+- K-8 Behavior Intervention Flowchart

-Additional SIT Resources:
+Additional SIT Resources

 - RfA Parent Interview Questions - These questions can be asked of parents/caregivers as soon as a concern is noted.

-- Teacher Interview Questions - These questions can be asked of a Teacher by a member of the SIT team when the team notices that a student needs support.
+- Teacher Interview Questions - These questions can be asked of a teacher by a member of the SIT team when the team notices that a student needs support.